The Saving Power of Waiting 24 Hoursposted by Andrea | 11/6/2015

-It’s THAT time of year when there are so many sales and “great deals” that it’s often easy to make quick decisions and impulse purchases that we later regret… and yes I say “we” because I’m writing this post from experience
+We’re quickly approaching the time of year when there are so many sales and “great deals” that it’s often easy to make quick decisions and impulse purchases that we might later regret.

-Plus, many of the sales have an extremely limited time-frame (some are just for a few hours) so we feel like we NEED to grab the deal now otherwise we’ll miss out.
+Plus, many of the sales have an extremely limited time-frame (some are just for a few hours) making us feel like we need to grab the deal right now or we’ll miss out.

-Dave and I have made at least a couple impulse purchases over the past 6+ years — some of them more costly than others.
-However, as much as possible, we try to resist these purchases by giving ourselves 24 hours to think about it before we shell out the cash.
+Dave and I have certainly made a few impulse purchases over the years — some of them were more costly than others.
+However, as much as possible, we try to resist these purchases by giving ourselves 24 hours to think before we shell out any cash.

 If we really want the item badly enough, we’ll get out the next day to go purchase it.
-If it’s not worth the extra trip, then it probably would just be another impulse purchase that we might end up regretting later on down the road.
+If it’s not worth the extra trip, then it probably would have been another impulse purchase that we regretted later.

-Of course, waiting 24 hours might mean the item is already sold when you decide to go back the next day, but in those situations, I figured it’s just not meant to be.
+Yes, waiting 24 hours might mean the item is already sold when I decide to go back the next day; but in those situations, I figured it’s just not meant to be.

-It’s such a simple concept — and I know it’s saved us hundreds of dollars on impulse purchases!
+It’s such a simple concept — and I know it has saved us hundreds of dollars on impulse purchases!